 This bridge is essentially a factory replica of the one that shipped with that guitar, which was solid steel and a fantastic aspect of that instrument.
 You'll need to measure for a 2-3/16" mounting space, which isn't usually a problem for the mid-range Fender models or even Squier Strats.

 Note that some manufacturers, like Callaham, refer to the dimensions as 2-7/32", the difference of which is negligible.

 One feature I really like is that the trem bar drops into the block at an angle, instead of straight down.

-That block also feels really solid and heavy, unlike some of the Kmise and Wilkinson bridges, which I wouldn't recommend.
+The block also feels solid and heavy, unlike some of the Kmise and Wilkinson bridges, which I wouldn't recommend.

 You can see on the Fender Standard Stratocaster that the '62 reissue bridge would fit just like the stock version that's already there: